Designer’s Field Guide

 On a Mac, you get a CLI for talking to UNIX just by opening the Terminal application.
 PC users have to work harder: first, install some kind of UNIX distribution like this one, and then a terminal emulator like this one.

-I like to think about the terminal experience as a kind of chat — similar to Slack, iMessage or Whatsapp — except that I’m chatting with a machine instead of a person.
+I like to think of the command line as a chat experience, except I’m chatting with a machine instead of a person.
 And, just like with any group chat you are on, you have to use a special kind of slang.
 The best way to learn how to do this is by reading the short and sweet Learning the UNIX Operating System.
 I honestly believe this will turn out to be some of the most interesting two or three hours you will ever spend in front of a computer!

 Once you’ve got a basic familiarity with the command line, you need to practice with it.
 A good habit is to use a terminal to do the kind of file management task you’d usually do with the Mac Finder or the Windows File Explorer.